mwrnd/innova2_flex_xcku15p_notes/README.md

 ![flint query](img/flint_query_IBM0000000018.png)

 If the result is `PSID: MT_0000000158` then you can attempt to program the firmware using `flint`.
-Otherwise, the next step requires burning the flash IC directly using an IC programmer.
-My device presented as `PSID: IBM0000000018` and needed to be directly programmed.
+Otherwise, the next step requires physical access to the board.
+My device presented as `PSID: IBM0000000018` and needed to be programmed.
 Note that `sudo mst start` must be run to enable `flint`.

 Make sure to **write down the GUID and MAC values**.